pcercuei/bloom/README.md

 - Hardware CD-ROM support, including original discs, even the copy-protected (libcrypt) ones

-- BIN/CUE, CCD/IMG, MDS/MDF, ISO, PBP images are supported
+- BIN/CUE, CCD/IMG, MDS/MDF, ISO, PBP, and CHD images with FLAC/LZMA/ZSTD compression are supported

-- CHD support can be enabled but isn't recommended, except on consoles with the 32 MiB RAM mod

 - Can load image files from CD, IDE (hard drive) or SD cards

-- Using HLE emulation for the BIOS, no BIOS file required
+- Using HLE emulation for the BIOS, no BIOS file required (but one can optionally be supplied)

-- Fully software-rendered for now
+- Experimental PVR renderer, faster with low compatibility

-- Compatibility should be very good
+- Optionally supports a software renderer (Unai), slow with very good compatibility

-- It's slow (not a feature).
+- Memory cards emulated as files on the VMUs.
+Possibility to use memory card images on IDE or SD cards.

+- No sound for now.

 Building
 --------

 You need the latest version of KallistiOS installed, and preferably a dc-chain toolchain built with the latest GCC version.
+If you upload builds with dc-tool, you also need the latest version of both dc-tool and dc-load.

 To build Bloom, run: